ASAP Rocky: 2015–2017: At. Long. Last. A$AP

-In 2015, Rocky appeared in a cameo role in the indie comedy-drama, Dope.
+In 2015, Mayers appeared in a cameo role in the indie comedy-drama, Dope.
 The film premiered at the 2015 Sundance Film Festival on January 21, 2015.
 It opened in all movie theaters on June 12.
-There at the event, Rocky explained his expressions and grief over the death of his own friend and partner; performed "Multiply" on-stage as a dedication to his loving memory, minutes before running backstage to calm down.

-In March 2015, Rocky said in an interview with MTV News that he made songs such as "Wild For The Night" and "Fuckin' Problems" for mainstream commercial success, and that he now hated those songs.
+There at the event, Mayers explained his expressions and grief over the death of his own friend and partner; performed "Multiply" on-stage as a dedication to his loving memory, minutes before running backstage to calm down.
+In March 2015, Mayers said in an interview with MTV News that he made songs such as "Wild For The Night" and "Fuckin' Problems" for mainstream commercial success, and that he now hated those songs.

 On April 8, 2015, the rapper released a song, titled "M'$", debuted during an interview with the Red Bull Music Academy, and was released on the iTunes Store two days later, however, it was announced that the song was not an official single from the album.
-The album, however, did include a remixed version of the track that replaced Rocky's second verse with a guest verse from Lil Wayne.
-On May 9, Rocky unveiled the album's cover art on his official Instagram page, with the caption "AT LONG LAST...."
+The album, however, did include a remixed version of the track that replaced Mayers’ second verse with a guest verse from Lil Wayne.
+On May 9, Mayers unveiled the album's cover art on his official Instagram page, with the caption "AT LONG LAST...."
 On the same day, he then released the album's alternative artwork and released the album's second single, titled "Everyday" featuring Rod Stewart, Miguel and Mark Ronson (the latter of which also produced the track alongside Emile Haynie).
-Rocky also announced that the release date for A.L.L.A. was updated to June 2, 2015; however, on May 25, 2015, around 6:00 PM EDT, the album leaked online, approximately one week before its expected release.
-Subsequently, Rocky tweeted to announce that the album will be released at midnight (May 26), changing the date a week early.
+Mayers also announced that the release date for A.L.L.A. was updated to June 2, 2015; however, on May 25, 2015, around 6:00 PM EDT, the album leaked online, approximately one week before its expected release.
+Subsequently, Mayers tweeted to announce that the album will be released at midnight (May 26), changing the date a week early.